pingcap/tidb-operator/en/initialize-a-cluster.md

 > **Note:**
 >
+> - After creating the TiDB cluster, if you manually change the password of the `root` account, the initialization will fail.
-> The following steps only apply when you create a cluster for the first time.
+> - The following steps only apply when you create a cluster for the first time.
 Further configuration or modification after the initial cluster creation is not valid.

+## Configure TidbInitializer

+Refer to [TidbInitializer examples](https://github.com/pingcap/tidb-operator/blob/master/manifests/initializer/tidb-initializer.yaml), [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.html), and the following steps to complete TidbInitializer Custom Resource (CR), and save it to the `<cluster-name>/tidb-initializer.yaml` file.
+Please switch the examples and API documentation to the currently used version of TiDB Operator.

-## Set initial account and password
+### Set initial account and password

 When a cluster is created, a default account `root` is created with no password.
 This might cause security issues.
 You can set a password for the `root` account in the following steps:

-1. Create the `Namespace`.

-    Before creating the cluster, create the [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/):

-    {{< copyable "shell-regular" >}}

-    ```shell
-    kubectl create namespace <namespace>
-    ```

-2. Create a `secret` object.

-    Before creating a cluster, create a [`secret`](https://kubernetes.io/docs/concepts/configuration/secret/) to specify the password for `root`:
+- Create a [`secret`](https://kubernetes.io/docs/concepts/configuration/secret/) to specify the password for `root`:

     {{< copyable "shell-regular" >}}